Documentary photography involves and thrill photographer and the observer capturing unique, funny, tense moments of a fraction of daily life.

-But what is it that, actually, makes photographers like Steve McCurry unique during their travels around the world?
+But what is it that, actually, makes photographers like Steve McCurry, David Alan Harvey or William Albert Allard (just to name few) unique during their travels around the world?
 The photographed subjects, often real photographs of genuine people posing and casually met just moments before.

-And now, for some of you, terror is starting: how do I interact with a complete stranger?
+And now the question: how do I interact with a complete stranger?
 How can I ask him to pose for me?
 How can I convince him to move to that place that contextualizes it perfectly and turn him in one particular direction obtaining the best light?
 In other words: how to approach people in street photography?

 Actually if you do not use tact and adequate sensitivity, you may not bring any results at home.
 It is a must to be always honest, discreet, professional and determined to build a relationship of trust with a stranger to get from him his image in your pictures.